adamnfish/18xxpert/README.md

 🔗 [https://adamnfish.github.io/18xxpert/](https://adamnfish.github.io/18xxpert/)

-It allows players to keep track of the value of their routes, and aids the calculation of dividend payments.
+It allows players to keep track of the value of their routes and aids the calculation of dividend payments.

 # Development